jermsam/WebServerLogAnalizer/README.md

  loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given duration.

 (1) I have Create a java tool that can parse and load the given log file to MySQL:
-	its executable .jar file is located in dist directory
+	its executable .jar file is located in parser/dist directory

   The delimiter of the log file is pipe (|)